nnttluna/brain_aging-regression/README.md

 # Results

+The regression models were applied to 4226 instances in order to predict the age of the brain.
+With the R^2 value, it allows for comparing the differences between observed data and a fitted trend to calculate the dependent variable variation.
 The highest accuracy model, proved by R2 = 0.9084, is given by penalized model, which is a linear regression method.
 The gradient boosting trees model is providing the lowest value of R^2 = 0.8590.
 However, to prevent overfitting, the model is only running with 20 estimators and 2 layers of separation.
 The model definitely can be improved with larger number of estimators and deeper differentiation.

-The regression models were applied to 4226 instances in order to predict the age of the brain.
-With the R
-2 value, it allows for comparing the differences between observed data and a fitted trend to calculate the dependent variable variation.
-For the R squared value obtained from comparing all models, the best results were yielded from the Bagged model, Multiple linear regression and support vector machine with R
-2
-, and the worst performing models included
-Decision Trees, Partial Least squares, and Neural Network(1).
-With the top performers being from different regression methods such as linear regression, non-linear and trees, they all fit the data observed with R
-2 values above 0.8.
-As for the worst case R
-2 models, we observe them to
-be less than 0.8 meaning that the points are far from the best fit trend line.
-All the other models not discussed within the top 3 and bottom 3 performers yielded results between 0.8 and 0.84 which shows a general regression model that fits the data well with the trend line.
-Furthermore, both models from kNN both reproduced similar values within the r^2 table, only differing by 0.01 in R^2 value.
-On the other hand,an important note to be made is that Neural network(1) performed at 0.78, Neural Network(2) performed at 0.87, and Neural Network(3) performed at 0.83.
-This can be explained by differing input numbers varying from 3,128,and 138 as well as differing hidden layers from 8, 3 and 1 and different number of sized layers used.
-We found that better performing models that yielded over 0.8 had more hidden layers than the neural network model that performed only at 0.78.
-As per Figure 3 and Table 2, it can be seen that the three models with the best Root Mean Square Error (RMSE) results respectively were gradient boosted, random forest trees, and multiple linear regression.
 Overall, these models having the lowest RMSE values meant that the predicted values were relatively accurate and that these three algorithms were capable of correctly predicting a subject’s age within a margin of 2.61 years to 7.90 years.
 As boosted trees by design function to train low bias estimators in conjunction with an attempt to predict the